CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 ## Logging

 By default, the script logs its actions, warnings and errors to the `Application` event log, using a custom event source `NTAuthGuard`.
-This can be modified by the parameters in the `Create-NTAuthGuardTask.ps1` task, however remember that the service account needs permission to write to the event log
+This can be modified by the parameters in the `Create-NTAuthGuardTask.ps1` task, however remember that the service account needs permission to write to the event log of your choice without admin access.

 # Installation

+**Important**
+The script is designed to not execute any actions until explicitly enabled.
+To enable the script, set the `adminDisplayName` attribute of the `NTAuthCertificates` object to any non-null value.
+If you already have a value for this attribute in your environment that you do not wish to remove, consider modifying the `$EnablingAttribute` variable in `Invoke-NTAuthCleanup.ps1` to a different, writable and otherwise unused attribute.
+It is important that all versions of the script file uses the same attribute, or you will encounter unexpected behavior.

 * Create the gMSA by running the `Create-Gmsa.ps1` script on a server in the forest root domain, or create it manually.
 If you use the script, update the `$FQDN` variable before running it.
 By default, the account is named `s0ntauthguard`, which is used in the rest of the scripts as well.
 The script automatically allows the `Domain Controllers` group access to the service account.
 * The gMSA is created in the default `Managed Service Accounts` container.
 If you have an OU specifically for Tier0 service accounts, you can optionally move it.